 - Quest Diagnostics: A person can order their health tests with Quest Diagnostics, which the FDA has also authorized to sell COVID-19 at-home testing kits.

-Below we look at three common questions about LetsGetChecked and its services:
+Below we look at common questions about LetsGetChecked and its services:

 Who owns LetsGetChecked?

-Peter Foley founded LetsGetChecked in 2014 with the aim of providing early screening products and helping people get tested at home.
+Peter Foley founded LetsGetChecked in 2014 to provide early screening products and help people get tested at home.